The Frisco Kid: Production

 Filming started 30 October 1978 under the working title No Knife.
+After rehearsal, principal photography began in Greeley, Colorado and then moved to AZ near the town of Nogales and the San Rafael Valley, additionally in Tucson, Arizona, Saguaro National Monument, Texas Canyon, El Capitán State Beach and Lake Tahoe, Nevada.

 Aldrich said, "With the exception of Bette Davis, Gene is the best actor I've worked with.
 He's very intuitive, very bright."
 Wilder also enjoyed working with Aldrich, calling the film Young Frankenstein Meets the Dirty Dozen and saying "the way he chooses to do a scene is the most artistic of any director I've ever worked with."

 Aldrich did not always get on with Harrison Ford during the shoot.
 "I think every time Aldrich looked at Harrison, he saw John Wayne," said Mace Neufeld, the producer.
 "Harrison was aware of that, but he was always fun to be around, very funny."
 Ford later said "It was fun to work with Gene... [but] every time the director, Robert Aldrich, looked at me, he was thinking about how unhappy he was that he didn't have John Wayne, instead."